Sport Solution Clinic

 In Abby’s role as Program Manager she is dedicated to supporting athletes as they navigate legal challenges and ensuring a safe and equitable sporting environment for all.

-Erin Vowles is a second-year law student at Western University with a Bachelor of Arts degree in Social and Political Thought and a certificate in Law and Public Policy from King’s University College.
-During her first year of law school, Erin volunteered as a Case Worker with the Sport Solution Clinic and interned with the Dispute Resolution Centre at Western Law.
+Lauren Howorth is a second-year law student at Western University with an Honours Bachelor of Arts from the University of Toronto.
+During her first year of law school, she volunteered as a Case Worker with the Sport Solution Clinic.

 Legal Services